The University offers a bachelor of science (B.S.) in physical education for students who wish to obtain licensure to teach physical education

 get a real sense of what it means to be a teacher.

 social activities such as intramurals and bowling events.
-Service learning opportunities
+Service learning opportunities are available including

 In addition, numerous opportunities exist in Terre Haute and surrounding communities for